 Survey on harassment, violence and discrimination

-In the spring 2021 semester, members of the EPFL community (students, doctoral students, scientific, administrative and technical staffs, teachers) are being asked to complete a survey on harassment, violence and discrimination.
+In the spring 2021 semester, members of the EPFL community (students, doctoral students, scientific, administrative and technical staffs, teachers) were being asked to complete a survey on harassment, violence and discrimination.
 The first results below were released in October 2021.
 Analysis of the respondents’ comments will follow.

-Planning for this survey began in 2020.
-It now comes under the responsibility of the Task Force Harassment A-Z & Promoting a Culture of Respect, which was set up by the Vice Presidency for Responsible Transformation (VPT).
+This survey comes under the responsibility of the Task Force Harassment A-Z & Promoting a Culture of Respect, which was set up by the Vice Presidency for Responsible Transformation (VPT).
 The results will help the School to develop a clear, consistent and coordinated policy for preventing harassment and risk behaviors, for providing effective support, and for improving if necessary the handling of reported incidents.

 - While members of the EPFL community are under no obligation to take part in the surveys, participation is strongly encouraged in order to produce the most representative picture possible.